angular-gantt/angular-gantt/docs/configuration/customize.md

 # Customize

-Angular Gantt is highly customizable, using either [Custom Template](#custom-template) or [Template Hooks](#template-hooks).
+angular-gantt is highly customizable, using either [Custom Template](#custom-template) or [Template Hooks](#template-hooks).

-Angular Gantt use a template located in `src/template/gantt.tmpl.html`.
+It use a template located in `src/template/gantt.tmpl.html`.
 This template is compiled when `gantt` directive is found in your application.
 It contains custom `gantt-*` directives that represents each object type you can find in the component.